build-on-aws/content/posts/build-and-deploy-your-first-blazor-webassembly-app/index.md

 So the “based on open web standards” promise is fulfilled.
 Plus, the framework itself is developed under the MIT license in the [ASP.NET Core GitHub repository](https://github.com/dotnet/aspnetcore).

-So let’s dive deeper into what Blazor WebAssembly is, how it works, how you can create and build a Blazor WebAssembly application, how the solution is structured, how you can deploy it, and what you need to know if you want to integrate AWS services with it.
+Let’s dive deeper into what Blazor WebAssembly is, how it works, how you can create and build a Blazor WebAssembly application, how the solution is structured, how you can deploy it, and what you need to know if you want to integrate AWS services with it.

 ## Blazor WebAssembly, a component-based SPA framework